FuguFuguHq/fugufugu/README.md

 in the privacy statement.
 Each external resource can log the user IP and could - depending on the browser - set cookies.
 Each external script can undermine the security of your user.

+Fugu is a fish that has very toxic parts.
+Just a like a nice website where only one bad script can be toxic and kill you.

 Build FuguFugu:

 `go build`